 In DES you learn to strip away much of that ego (the excess) so that more of the divine mind can come through.
 The divine mind then begins to retake the helm of your life, while your ego looks after your immediate physical safety, as it was meant to be all along.
 Without your ego properly put in its place, you will not be able to get the benefit of the lessons contained in the Aethyrs above DES, for this reason this Aethyr is an important one.
 And for this reason proper completion of this Aethyr gives you the magical rank of Practicus.

-*additional source material for the Aethyrs: "Enochian Magick by Gerald J. Schueler" and "The Golden Dawn by Israel Regardie".
+* additional source material: "Enochian Magick" by Gerald J. Schueler, "The Golden Dawn" by Israel Regardie